Mental Health Counseling Training Programs and Requirements

 Mental health counselors must be professional and objective; physical and emotional strength is needed to effectively discuss, diagnose and treat the mental health concerns of patients.
 It's important for mental health counselors to know and adhere to strict ethical guidelines in counseling, which protect the safety, confidentiality and health of patients.

 A master's degree in counseling requires two years of study beyond a bachelor's degree.
 Students learn advanced counseling techniques, including how to work with individuals and families from various cultures and backgrounds.
 Most programs require students to complete a thesis.
-Common courses include community health and counseling, mental health counseling practices, family therapy and substance abuse counseling.
+Courses include:

 Professional counselors must be licensed in all states except California.
 The American Counseling Association (www.counseling.org) and the National Board for Certified Counselors (www.nbcc.org) each maintain licensure and contact information for each state's licensure board.
 With state licensure, a mental health counselor gains credentials as a Licensed Professional Counselor (LPC) or Licensed Mental Health Counselor (LMHC).
 However, some states have a 2-level licensure system that awards professional and associate licensure.
 With an associate license, counselors become Licensed Associate Counselors (LACs) or Licensed Associate Counselors in Mental Health (LACMH).